Zinder1986/ticket-lifecycle/README.md

 />
 </p>
 <p>
 I then went to tickets tab.
 There are 2 open tickets.
-I prioritized Karen's ticket due to Organization defined Policies/ SLA, Preceived business impact and ticket age.
+I began triage by prioritizing Karen's ticket due to Organization defined Policies/ SLA, Preceived business impact and ticket age.
 </p>
 <br />